KYC Redesign

 UI CHANGES

-• The background was darkened to align better with Citi branding and create a more mature atmosphere.
+• Design A was made to align more with Citi branding and create a more mature atmosphere.
 Although testers found the original design more fun and pleasant, it made them less likely to take the questionnaire seriously.

-• The progress bar was removed because the Journey Owners noted that all sections were visible without scrolling and that creating the bar would take considerable time.
+• The progress bar was removed because the Product Owners noted that all sections were visible without scrolling and that creating the bar would take considerable time.

 • The CTA buttons were made smaller because testers were clicking them without reading the content.